We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 One study reported in the American Academy of Optometry’s journal Optometry and Vision Science found that seniors who drank goji berry juice for 90 days increased zeaxanthin and other antioxidant levels significantly.

-A second study reported in the journal Drug Design, Development and Therapy shows goji berries protect the retina from the ganglion cells responsible for glaucoma, a condition that can lead to vision loss.
+A second study reported in the journal Drug Design, Development and Therapy shows goji berries protect the retina from the

 2. Provides immune system support